True or False: Federal law doesn’t require employers to provide employees with pay stubs.

 The consequences of non-compliance vary by state, but to give an example, California state law requires employers to provide payroll records within 21 calendar days if an employee requests them.
 Failure to provide copies of the payroll records entitles the employee to a $750 penalty, as well as a claim for injunctive relief and attorneys’ fees.

 In most states, providing employees with pay stubs is a local requirement.
 Consequences for non-compliance vary, but it’s best to avoid a Department of Labor (DOL) audit.
-If an employer isn’t required to provide employees with pay stubs, should an employee request access, it’s good practice to allow them to review their records.
+Even when an employer isn’t required to provide employees with pay stubs, it’s a good practice to allow employees to review their records if they request access.

-*This article provides general information on state pay stub requirements and is not intended as legal counsel.
-We advise you to consult a legal advisor if you have questions.
+* Note: This article provides general information on state pay stub requirements and is not intended as legal counsel.
+We advise you to consult a legal adviser if you have questions.